julianpeeters/avrohugger/README.md

 a Schema to DatumReaders and DatumWriters (as in the Avro example above).

-2) For the `SpecificRecord` format, generated case class fields must be mutable (`var`) in order to be compatible with the SpecificRecord API.
+2) For the `SpecificRecord` format, generated case class fields must be mutable (`var`) in order to be compatible with the SpecificRecord API. _Note:_
+If your framework allows 'GenericRecord', [avro4s](https://github.com/sksamuel/avro4s) provides a type class that converts to and from immutable case classes cleanly
+(though seems to fail on maps and case object enums as of v1.4.3).

 3) When the input is a case class definition string, import statements are not supported, please use fully qualified type names if using records/classes